 - 3 tbsp vegetable oil or rendered bacon fat.
 Use more as needed for frying.

 - Stir together the cornmeal, baking powder, and salt in a medium bowl.

-- In a separate bowl, whisk the eggs and buttermilk together until fully combined.
+- In a separate large bowl, whisk the eggs and buttermilk together until fully combined.